Thierry Jamin: Door in Machu Picchu

-2017 : the "nazca mummies" of the Alien Project
+The Alien Project

-In January 2017, Thierry Jamin announced on the internet that supposed "mummified bodies and organs" had been discovered in southern Peru in January 2016, that he had been able to obtain some of them, and that he interpreted them as possible «biological relics belonging to unknown terrestrial species or species from outside our planet».
-On behalf of the Inkari Cusco Institute, he organizes a fundraiser on the participatory financing site Ulule, which enables him, on March 12, 2017, to collect € with the aim of "carrying out in various laboratories of international renown the complete analyses" of these "materials".
+In January 2017, Thierry Jamin announced on the internet that supposed "mummified bodies and organs" had been discovered in southern Peru in January 2016, that he had been able to obtain some of them, and that he interpreted them as possible "biological relics belonging to unknown terrestrial species or species from outside our planet."
+On behalf of the Inkari Cusco Institute, he organized a fundraiser on the participatory financing website Ulule, on March 12, 2017.
+He collected € with the aim of "carrying out in various laboratories of international renown the complete analyses" of these "materials."
+According to Thierry Jamin's website, the "biological material samples" were delivered to three laboratories on May 3, 2017.

-According to Thierry Jamin's website the "biological material samples" are delivered to three laboratories on 3 May 2017.
-In a video dated 20 June 2017, Jamin asserts, following a supposed X-ray of one (or more) of the supposed "mummies" that it would be a female with eggs in the abdomen and, consequently, an unknown species.

-On July 11, 2017 a conference takes place at Lima's Swiss Hotel, presented by ufologist Jaime Maussan in the company of José de la Cruz Rios and José de Jesús Zalce Benítez, which reveals nothing new or specific; simultaneously, Thierry Jamin, who had previously announced that he would attend the Swiss Hotel conference, exhibits live on YouTube the results of his own analyses, concluding that there is nothing extraterrestrial about the mummies on display.
+On July 11, 2017, a conference took place at Lima's Swiss Hotel, presented by ufologist Jaime Maussan, with José de la Cruz Rios, and José de Jesús Zalce Benítez, which revealed nothing new or specific.
+Simultaneously, Thierry Jamin, who had previously announced that he would attend the Swiss Hotel conference, exhibited live on YouTube the results of his own analyses, asserting that while some samples showed signs of artificial modification by humans, further investigation was necessary to form rigorous conclusions.